 - So what is the Oregon Game Project Challenge (OGPC)?

 - OGPC is a program that uses game development as a means of engaging students in various STEM/STEAM disciplines while having loads of fun.
-OGPC uses games as the medium to bring it all together.
+OGPC believes that games are the perfect medium to bring it all together.

 - Why Games?

-Games sometimes get a bad rap, but they are no worse than any other medium.
+Games sometimes get a bad rap, but they are actually better exercise for the brain than you might think!
 TV, movies, and even books range in quality from dumb and objectionable to thought provoking and inspiring.
 The same goes for games.
 Vegging out for eight hours a day in front of an Xbox is probably not a good life choice, but neither is watching eight hours of daytime TV.